-"Its there another way out of this?"
-Lucy screamed over the sudden tabld snowstorm and frenetic wind, tossing uscloser to choices between sheer drop or rock wall of ice.
+"Is there another way out of this?"
+Lucy screamed over

+the sudden tabld snowstorm and frenetic wind, tossing us closer to choices between sheer drop or rock wall of ice.
 "There must be an easier trail back down!"

-Our guide, Chino, yelled back in almost crazed delight, "This is the easy path!"
+Our guide, Chino, yelled hack in almost crazed delight, "This is the easy path!"
 I wondered if he had gone mad.
-"It can't do this!
+"I can't do this!
 I'm just a writer from California!"
-Chino was unfazed, having rebounded effortlessly-this was just another day in paradise, despite the fact that he was soaked, his eyebrows now one big ictic unibrow.
+Chino was unfazed, having rebounded effortlessly-this was just another day in paradise, despite the fact that he was soaked, his eyebrows now one big ktide unibrow.
 "NOT TODAY!" he bellowed enthusiastically.
 "You are a writer and a world-famous explorer!
 Add those spikes to your shoes, grab your poles and let's do this!"

 Rather than avoiding the elements, explora guides want things to happen.
-Come wind, rain, maybe snow or even blazing sunshine, you will be inspired and ready to venture out into a remarkable land, guided by specialists armed with world-class experience and training.
+Come wind, rain, maybe snow, or even blazing sunshine, you will be inspired and ready to venture out into a remarkable land, guided by specialists armed with world-class experience and training.

-Every evening, explora Patagorsia's guides meet with guests and explain all the available options for the next day, helping them choose an exploration that matches their interests and abilities.
-For three more glorious days, Lucy and I were pleasantly drunk on the explora Kool-Aid as we enjoyed walks toward crystal clear lakes and lenga tree forests, hikes to viewpoints and horseback rides through the park's pampas (grasslands) and along its rivers.
+Every evening, explora Patagoria's guides meet with guests and explain all the available options for the next day, helping you choose an exploration that matches your interests and abilities.
+For three more glorious days, Lucy and I were pleasantly drunk on the explora Kool-Ald as we enjoyed walks toward crystal clear lakes and lenga tree forests, hiles to viewpoints, and horseback tides through the park's pampas (grasslands) and along its rivers.

-And we were delightfully inspired by Chilean chardonnay when we signed on for the advanced 13-mile trek with Chino on our final day, Just as I was ready to curl into the fetal position and call for a helicopter evac, the adventure gods smilled on us from above.
-The sun emerged and with It, a magnificent male pursa.
+And we were delightfully inspired by Chilean Chardonnay when we signed on for the advanced 13-mile trek with Chino on our final day.
+Just as I was ready to curl into the fetal position and call for a helicopter evac, the adventure gods smiled on us from above; the sun emerged and with it, a magnificent male pursa.

-Today these memories come back to me when I least expect it-when I find myself unsure ... widd flashbacks of my strongest self.
-Like a trust fall, don't think too much; let go and have faith.
-Explora Paragonia's team of expert "spotters" are certain to catch.
+Today these memories come back to me when I least expect it-when I find myself unsure-vivid flashbacks of my strongest self.

+Like a trust fall, don't think too much; let go and have faith-explora Patagonia's team of expert "spotters" are certain to catch.